jimporter/bfg9000/doc/user/reference.md

 * *include*: Include this file in the results
 * *exclude*: Don't include this file in the results
-* *not_now*: Don't include this file in the results, but do include is in the [source distribution](writing.md#distributing-your-source)
+* *not_now*: Don't include this file in the results, but do include it in the [source distribution](writing.md#distributing-your-source)

 ### find_files([*path*], [*name*], [*type*], [*extra*], [*exclude*], [*flat*], [*filter*], [*cache*], [*dist*], [*as_object*]) { #find_files }